FOSS-Cell-GECPKD/OpenHack-20/README.md

 ## How to select a project idea?

 Choose something you'd like to build or are passionate about.
-Don't go with an idea just because it uses a language/framework you already know.
+Don't go with an project just because it uses a language/framework you already know or just because there's an 'experienced' senior in the project.
 The program is 2 months long so you've plenty of time a new language/framework.
 You're also welcome to suggest your own ideas!!

 ## List of project ideas